benjaminls/benjaminls.github.io/research.md

 # Past Projects

-## Simulating Performance Benchmarks of the LDMX Silicon Trackers
+## MIP Tracking Studies for the Light Dark Matter eXperiment

 For the upcoming SULI Summer 2022 Internship at SLAC National Accelerator Laboratory